-Nitrile also has the advantage of being stronger than latex – up to 3 times more puncture resistant!
+Nitrile is also stronger than latex – in fact, it's up to 3 times more puncture resistant!

-Although you give up some strength and flexibility with nitrile, it's 3 times more puncture resistant than natural rubber gloves.
-When you're dealing with sharp needles, you don't want to take any chances.
+Although you give up some strength and flexibility with nitrile, it's much more puncture-resistant than natural rubber gloves.
+And when you're dealing with sharp needles, you don't want to take any chances.

-Due to improved manufacturing techniques, nitrile is closing the gap significantly with latex regarding comfort and dexterity.
+Due to improved manufacturing techniques, nitrile is closing the gap significantly with latex when it comes to comfort and dexterity.

 It used to be that there was a big difference in tactile sensation between nitrile and latex gloves.
 While that is still partially true, manufacturing techniques continue to improve, and the difference between latex and nitrile isn't as great as it once was.

-All this, combined with the price stability of nitrile, has end-users steadily migrating from latex to nitrile.
+All this, combined with the price stability of nitrile, has glove-wearers steadily migrating from latex to nitrile.

-"Never bet on latex."
-Since nitrile is a man made product, the production is not as subject to the whims of Mother Nature as latex.
-NDR (Nitrile butadiene rubber) is used in many different products – aeronautical application, footwear, any kind of molded goods, adhesives, sealants, sponges, foam, and also gloves.
-The price of latex is incredibly volatile.
+One final reason to "never bet on latex" has to do with price.
+The price of latex is incredibly volatile, since it's made from natural rubber.
 Nitrile prices are a lot less volatile, and production techniques continue to get better.
+Since nitrile is a man-made product, the production is not as subject to the whims of Mother Nature as latex.
+NBR (nitrile butadiene rubber) is used in many different products – aeronautical application, footwear, any kind of molded goods, adhesives, sealants, sponges, foam, and also, of course, gloves.

 Nitrile is now our most popular glove choice!